The respondent is a 51-year-old male Egyptian. He traveled in a transit group consisting of eight POM.

-After that, the transit group was taken in two green camouflage plastic paddles boats, measuring 2 x 3 metres.
-In each boat, 8 people and two drivers (stemming from the 17 – 20 men who waited at the pushback point already) were taken at the same time.
+After that, the transit group was taken in two green camouflage plastic paddle boats, measuring two by three meters.
+In each boat, eight people and two drivers (stemming from the 17 – 20 men who waited at the pushback point already) were taken at the same time.

 The POM were only taken halfway to the other side and forced to jump into the water in the middle of the river.
 The water level was almost reaching to the respondent’s chest and he described that “it was so cold we barely could stand.
 Continuing walking I was freezing!”.

 In this way, everyone was pushed back except for the Moroccan woman, a member of the respondent’s initial transit group.
 Although she had gotten into the same boat as the respondent, she was taken out of it again by one of the men wearing balaclavas.
 She was not pushed back in this incident but the respondent also had no information about the whereabouts of the woman.

 After his arrival on Turkish territory, the respondent asked others from the transit group for help as he was severely injured and couldn’t walk properly.
 He was helped by another Moroccan person who had experienced reportedly the same pushback and together they walked for about two hours to the village of Kadıdondurma where they got a taxi to Edirne.